22nd March 2015

 He was brought up in Renfrewshire, Scotland and swung a club for the first time here with his father, a doctor, and a member of the local club, Gourock, near Greenock.

 His family moved to the West Midlands when he was 10 and, aged 13, he joined Copt Heath GC near Solihull.
-He is an honorary member nowadays and despite living near Tewkesbury, Gloucestershire, is a regular player and currently a committee member of the club he has been associated with all of his playing life.
+He is an honorary member nowadays and despite moving from Tewkesbury to Troon in 2018 is still seen a regularly at the Club.

 Peter quickly became proficient in the game and won the 1969 Warwickshire Boys Championship.
 He also won the British Universities Stroke Play in 1973 – he studied Law and qualified as a solicitor – and was selected for England Youths in 1974.